 Every time you use a DNS, the server may record your IP address, the domain name you looked up, the current time, and the name of your ISP.

-Unfortunately, almost all DNS servers keep logs, meaning that they store the requests received for a period of time.
-Thus, someone could take a look on the DNS log records and find out your browsing habits and history.
+Unfortunately, almost all DNS servers keep logs, meaning that they store the DNS requests received for a period.
+Thus, someone could take a look at the DNS log records and find out your browsing habits and history.
 Yes, this is possible!

 What do ISPs do with these logs?
-Officially, they use them to prevent abuses (spam, illegal downloads, etc), but they may also sell the aggregated info to advertising companies or other companies interested in such data.
-Just an example of DNS logging: some years ago AT&T was exposed for dredging DNS records and selling the results to would-be advertisers.
+Officially, they use them to prevent abuses (spam, illegal downloads, etc.), but they may also sell the aggregated info to advertising companies or other companies interested in such data.
+Just an example of DNS logging: some years ago, AT&T was exposed to dredging DNS records and selling the results to would-be advertisers.

 What are the alternatives to DNS servers provided by ISPs?

-The default DNS provided by your ISP can be overridden and you may manually setup the DNS server to be used by your computer.
-You may choose the DNS you want from public and free DNS servers.
+The default DNS provided by your ISP can be overridden and you may manually set up the DNS server to be used by your computer.
+You may choose the DNS you want from the public and free DNS servers.